a-kardas/Spring-demo-stocks/README.md

 ## Important notes
 * If you want to disable h2 console - take a look at application.properties
 * The h2 console is enable by default
-* If you want to change amount of stocks - go to localhost:8080/h2, use credentials form application.properties and execute query on STOCK table, example UPDATE STOCK
-                                                                                                                         SET AMOUNT = 1000